Woody plant encroachment: Biodiversity

-Woody encroachment causes widespread declines in the diversity of herbaceous vegetation through competition for water, light, and nutrients Bush expands at the direct expense of other plant species, potentially reducing plant diversity and animal habitats.
+Woody encroachment causes widespread declines in the diversity of herbaceous vegetation through competition for water, light, and nutrients.
+Bush expands at the direct expense of other plant species, potentially reducing plant diversity and animal habitats.

 Woody encroachment impacts animal diversity by altering the structural diversity of vegetation, which affects habitat quality and species interactions.
 While moderate bush cover increases diversity, excessive encroachment leads to habitat loss and reduced niches, negatively impacting species such as insects, spiders, mammals, birds, and reptiles.
 These changes can cascade through ecosystems, affecting herbivores and top predators, altering behaviors like hunting efficiency and foraging strategies.
 For example, maintaining open savannas can benefit diurnal avian scavengers (e.g. vultures), while the same ecosystem in an encroached state may favour nocturnal mammalian scavengers.

 These effects are context specific, a meta-analysis of 43 publications of the time period 1978 to 2016 found that woody plant encroachment has distinct negative effects on species richness and total abundance in Africa, especially on mammals and herpetofauna, but positive effects in North America.
-However, in context specific analyses also in Northern America negative effects are observed.
+However, in context specific analyses also in North America negative effects are observed.
 For example, piñon-juniper encroachment threatens up to 350 sagebrush-associated plant and animal species in the US.
 A study of 30 years of woody encroachment in Brazil found a significant decline of species richness by 27%.

 Shrub encroachment may result in increased vertebrate species abundance and richness.
 However, these encroached habitats and their species assemblages may become more sensitive to droughts.
-As encroachment is not a stable state, but characterised by changing bush densities, it is important to identify how different density threshold affect plant and animal species.
+As encroachment is not a stable state, but characterised by changing bush densities, it is important to identify how different density thresholds affect plant and animal species.